>How to Host/Run a Home Poker Tournament: Structure, Blinds, Chips & Payouts | Poker Chip Mania

 "The Definitive Guide"

-Host tip: Pre-build stacks in chip trays before players arrive.
+Pre-build the players starting chips into chip trays before players arrive.
 It speeds up the start and keeps the tournament organized.

 1) Choose a Format & Buy-In